ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : pvd

 Type:
-: Set (Preference, Enumeration)
+: Collection of (Preference, Enumeration)

 Default:
-: Empty set (not setting a preference for any PvD)
+: Empty (not setting a preference for any PvD)

 Similar to interface instances and types (see {{prop-interface}}), this property allows the application to control path selection by selecting which specific